limine-bootloader/limine/PROTOCOL.md

 Note: Information contained in the `/chosen` node may not reflect the information given by bootloader tags, and as such the `/chosen` node properties should be ignored.

+Note: If the DTB contained `memory@...` nodes, they will get removed.
+Kernels may not rely on these nodes and should use the Memory Map feature instead.